OrakulStudio/Connected-Multiverse-Theory/README.md

 ## 💡 Philosophy

 > "The universe is not a soap bubble in chaos.
-It is a grape cluster—each universe a berry, connected through resonant membranes, generating daughters through structured Stems.
+It is a grape cluster - each universe a berry, connected through resonant membranes, generating daughters through structured Stems.
 We are not isolated; we are part of an interconnected, generative cosmos."

 ### From Chaos to Structure